Particular/docs.particular.net/nservicebus/messaging/headers.md

 The first message that is sent in a new flow is automatically assigned a unique `Conversation Id` that is then propagated to all the messages that are subsequently sent, thus forming a _conversation_.
 Each message that is sent within a conversation also has a `RelatedTo` value that identifies the originating message that caused it to be sent.

-In certain scenarios Conversation Id has to be assigned manually, because NServiceBus can't infer that messages are correlated.
+In certain scenarios, Conversation Id has to be assigned manually because NServiceBus can't infer that messages are correlated.
 For example, when a `CancelOrder` message needs to become part of an existing order conversation, then the Order Id can be used for correlating messages.
 This can be achieved by overriding the header with a custom value:

 snippet: override-conversation-id